Online Math Degrees

 POSSIBLE SALARIES FOR A CAREER IN MATHEMATICS & STATISTICS

-Your salary as a mathematics & statistics professional is largely decided by your specific job title, your level of education, and after that your experience in the industry and your skill.
-Consider the following careers, with statistics compiled by the U.S. Bureau of Labor Statistics in 2016.
+Your salary as a math & statistics professional is mainly decided by your job title, your level of education, and after that your experience in the industry and your skill.
+Consider the following careers, with statistics from the U.S. BLS in 2016.

 MATHEMATICIANS AND STATISTICIANS

-Mathematicians and statisticians analyze data and apply mathematical and statistical techniques and as a result help solve real-world problems in business, engineering, healthcare, or other fields.
+These pros analyze data and apply mathematical and statistical techniques and as a result help solve real world problems in business, engineering, healthcare, or other fields.

 Median Salary: $99,960 per year